-The practicum sequence in the doctoral program is intended to provide the student with exposure to a broad range of school psychological service delivery models and closely supervised assessment and intervention experiences.
-Practicum settings include placements at the Mailman Segal Center (MSC) and University School on the NSU campus, as well as in local school districts, community agencies, and clinics.
-These practicum settings give candidates the opportunity to work with a diverse range of clients and problems.
-Faculty and administrators of the doctoral program will approve the candidate's readiness for practicum and will determine the candidate's practicum site placement based upon their annual review.
-Candidates who do not meet the minimum requirements will be advised and remediated as appropriate.
+The practicum sequence in the school psychology doctoral program is intended to provide the student with exposure to a broad range of school psychological service delivery models and closely supervised assessment and intervention experiences.
+Practicum settings include placements on the NSU campus, as well as in local school districts, community agencies, and clinics.
+These practicum settings provide students the opportunity to work with a diverse range of clients and problems.